 4. Payment of deposits and accounts

-4.1 A deposit payment of minimum 25% is required to be paid by the client to S&S’s nominated bank account at the time of job booking and must be received before any works commence.
+4.1 A deposit payment of minimum 25 to 40% is required to be paid by the client to S&S’s nominated bank account at the time of job booking and must be received before any works commence.

 4.2 Unless otherwise agreed in writing, the Customer must pay the invoices for all Goods and Services (collectively known as “the works”) and any other charges as invoiced, at the time that the invoice is issued to the Customer, which is normally immediately upon job completion.
 The Customer must pay all invoices in full.

 4.3 Unless otherwise agreed, full payment must be received and cleared in S&S’s nominated bank account within 7 days of the due date as specified on the invoice.
 Late payment fees shall be applied to all overdue accounts.
 Late fees shall be calculated at +0.1% of total balance owing per day overdue, beginning 7 days from invoice due date.

 4.5 The Client shall not be entitled to set off against or deduct from the total of the invoiced amount any sums owed or claimed to be owed to the Client for S&S.